jimmyz/familysearch-gedcomx-rb/README.md

 Minor version updates should indicate a potential break in backwards compatibility.
 If a new feature is introduced in this library that will potentially break a client relying on a "~> 1.0.0" dependency, then the minor version will be incremented.

-Any other versions that introduce new features that are backwards deemed backwards compatible, will bump the patch number (1.0.1).
+Any other versions that introduce new features that are backwards compatible, will bump the patch number (1.0.1).

 ## Contributing